 The health insurance marketplace organizes plans into metal categories, including bronze, silver, gold, and platinum.
 The higher your plan in the metal tiers, the more it costs you.

 So, how much does a Californian pay in health insurance?
-According to these stats, an average 40-year-old California resident can pay this much:
+According to these stats, an average 40-year-old California resident can pay this much in 2019:

 |Source: Kaiser Family Foundation, Change in Average Marketplace Premiums by Metal Tier|

 The jump from a bronze plan to a gold plan will cost you about 49 percent more in premiums.
 Considering the steep increase in coverage though, a high price tag is often worth it.
 Gold plans cover 80 percent of medical costs, whereas bronze plans only cover about 60 percent.

 You may qualify for a catastrophic plan, which is generally reserved for those under 30 or with certain exemptions.
 A catastrophic plan costs $7,150 in deductibles as of 2017.
 Though coverage from the metal tiers cost more in monthly premiums, you'll probably save money when you need to use your health insurance.

 Your location greatly impacts the cost of your premiums.
 Every state has different rules, regulations, and health care providers, California is no exception.

 According to the California Office of the Commissioner, the health of your neighbors can influence the cost of your premiums.
 This is because the more claims that are filed in your area, the more premiums can rise for policyholders.